JohanKruger/PPC.TrainingDevelopment.Api/PPC.TrainingDevelopment.Api/PPC.TrainingDevelopment.Api/_docs/UserPermissions-Interface-Integration-v2.md

 ## Business Rules

-- Each permission must reference a valid employee (personnelNo must exist in Employee table)
-- Personnel number and permission code combination must be unique
+- Username and permission code combination must be unique
 - CreatedDate is automatically set when creating a permission and cannot be modified
-- Permissions support cascading delete (if employee is deleted, their permissions are removed)
 - Permission codes are case-sensitive
-- Search functionality searches across personnel number, permission code, and employee names
+- Search functionality searches across username and permission code

 ## Frontend Implementation Tips